Examo

 Why the distinction matters for static electricity

-• Excess charge on a conductor spreads itself evenly across the surface and flows away to earth almost instantly if any conducting path exists
+• Excess charge on a spreads itself evenly across the surface and flows away to earth almost instantly if any conducting path exists

-• Excess charge on an insulator stays put on the surface where it was deposited; it cannot leave by flowing through the bulk
+• Excess charge on an stays put on the surface where it was deposited; it cannot leave by flowing through the bulk

 • Static-electricity experiments therefore use insulating rods (polythene, acetate, perspex) so that the charge built up by friction stays on the rod long enough to test